asllop/OpenAVT-iOS/README.md

 let backend = OAVTBackendInfluxdb(url: URL(string: "http://192.168.99.100:8086/write?db=test")!)
 ```

-`host` is the URL of the InfluxDB server used to write data to a particular database (in this case named `test`).
+`url` is the URL of the InfluxDB server used to write data to a particular database (in this case named `test`).

 #### Init the New Relic Backend